gouki510/gouki510.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I’m a PhD candidate in Technology Management for Innovation at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/).
+I’m a PhD candidate at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/).

 My research passion lies in mechanistic interpretability, where I unravel the internal mechanism that drive today’s AI systems.